CONABIO/madmex-antares-workshop/standalone/classifications/landsat/mac_windows/instructions.md

 Run classification landsat command for a tile, and use `True`or `False` depending on your purposes.

-For example, our tile is `13045` of year `2013`, a maximum of 10 cloud percentage, we don't have auxiliary_files, we want an outlier elimination and we want that the algorithm fill holes because of clouds and calculate all indexes, then, the command will be:
+For example, our tile is `13045` (from Cuba) of year `2013`, a maximum of 10 cloud percentage, we don't have auxiliary_files, we want an outlier elimination and we want that the algorithm fill holes because of clouds and calculate all indexes, then, the command will be:

 ```
 #madmex landsatclassification --start_date 2013-01-01 --end_date 2013-12-31 --satellite 17 --cloud_coverage 10 --gridid 13045 --outlier True --fill_holes True --auxiliary_files False --all_indexes True